Information for Stage 1 Trainees

 IAC

 There is now an excellent podcast teaching resource for novice anaesthetists available from the RCOA website, co-developed by a Thames Valley trainee, Dr Eoin Dore.
+Please click here to reach this highly recommended resource.

 The IAC will now be achieved through achievement of a certain standard within two ‘Entrustable Professional Activities’ or EPAs.